chemicalsno/emboxd/README.md

       password: "${LETTERBOXD_PASSWORD1}"
       # Set to true to create diary entries instead of just marking films as watched
       log_films: true
+      # Set to true to allow logging films again even if they've already been logged
+      allow_relog: false
     plex:
       username: Plex Display Name  # The Account.title from webhook